Slip and trip compensation claims - Introduction

 Quittance's solicitors provide rehabilitation support and legal assistance to people throughout England and Wales.

-Who can claim for a slip or trip?
+Do I have a claim for a slip or trip?

 You may be entitled to make a claim for injuries resulting from a slip, trip or fall if the accident occurred within the last three years and the accident was caused by another party.
 Quittance's solicitors have successfully made slip and trip compensation claims against parties including employers, retailers and local authorities.